SeisComP/seiscomp/src/system/apps/seiscomp/descriptions/seiscomp.rst

       $HOME/seiscomp-test/bin/seiscomp

-Many of these actions are used by :ref:`scconfig`
+Many of these actions are used by :ref:`scconfig`.

 .. _sec_seiscomp_help: